Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Results

 \subsection{Exploratory Data Analysis}

 Figures \ref{fig:autoWC} and \ref{fig:autoU20} show the autocorrelations and cross-correlations of the World Championships and World Junior Championships rankings.
 For the WC, there is a strong positive autocorrelation, starting at 0.715 at lag 1 and gradually decreasing.
 For the WJC, the autocorrelation is lower, starting at 0.566 at lag 1.
 This suggests that teams in the WC exhibit more stable performance over time, while performance in the WJC tends to fluctuate.
 The concurrent correlation between WC and WJC rankings is 0.585, between WC and U18 rankings is 0.523, and between WJC and U18 rankings is 0.542.
 These correlations clearly indicate a connection between the three tournaments.
+Interestingly, there are also smaller positive correlations (below 0.5) between WJC and lagged WC.
+While this may not indicate direct causation, it suggests that the two tournaments could be linked through factors such as the overall quality and consistency of a country's hockey development system.
+These factors can be difficult to quantify (i.e., to use as predictor variables) but can be captured by the intercept together with the dynamic component in our model.